LaunchCodeEducation/java-web-development/src/chapters/inheritance/cat-classes.rst

 Storing objects of one type (e.g. ``HouseCat``) in a variable or field of another “compatible” type (e.g. ``Cat``) is an example of **polymorphism**.
-We’ll have more to say about polymorphism in a future lesson.
+Polymorphism is another one of the pillars of OOP and we’ll have more to say about it in a future lesson.

 References
 ----------